alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 A room within the Manor's cellars was dedicated to the summoning, and its entrance hidden to privy eyes with a glamor spell.
 Eventually the ritual was started and Halicarnassus made her appearance into the manor, albeit only as a projection.
 As she manifested though, she took the sorcerer's life as her first prize, as he was sucked in through the rift that was opened to the Void.

+As part of Halicarnassus' meddling, all servants of Haukke Manor forgot that their Lady was ever confined within her bedroom: to them, nothing in particular happened in the years following the Calamity, and only recall Amandine laboring to offer shelter to the people of Bentbranch Meadows - but not the following accident.

 From there on the voidsent required one sacrifice be made to her every odd day, each being from a virgin woman not twenty and five years older.
 With each sacrifice Amandine's scars started to disappear, and by the third one - poor Idrenne - they were completely be gone.

 This was not, however, the only change.
 As the ritual progressed both Amandine and Ursandel would attune to the wicked creatures of the void, assuming their traits and turning into one themselves - Amandine a **Succubus**, and Ursandel an **Ahriman**.
 Halicarnassus granted them with a potent illusion spell, so that they could progress in the ritual without rising suspicions.